 Workmanship judging is a close examination of costume and/or props, inspecting construction and detail work.
 This judging is optional; you can also opt to have just one part of the costume judged.

-This year, Workmanship Judging will take place in the Convention Center Patio on Saturday morning from 11 a.m. until 12:30 p.m.
+Again in 2019, Workmanship Judging will take place in the Convention Center Patio on Saturday morning from 11 a.m. until 12:30 p.m.
 Because this judging is during the day and out in a public area, we encourage you not to wear your competition costume for this process.
 Bring your costume on a hanger, in a bag, or whatever suits it best.
 By having your costume (or costume parts) separate from yourself, workmanship judging can encompass the insides as well as the outsides fully.
 Fit/tailoring will still be accessed in the Green Room Saturday evening; but with everything else already looked at and asked about, it will be a much shorter process.
 (You might not even notice it happening!)

 Because of the limited time available, and to assure that you don’t have to wait around long and potentially miss other events during the day, you will be able to reserve a specific time slot for workmanship judging.
-Sign up at the Masquerade table on Friday (after you turn in your paperwork) or at the Masquerade Participants Meeting on Saturday at 10 a.m. in Program F.
+Sign up at the Masquerade table on Friday (after you turn in your paperwork) or at the Masquerade Participants Meeting on Saturday at 10 a.m.

 Masquerade Staff will be happy to answer any/all questions at the Masquerade table on Friday.
 If it rains that Saturday, Workmanship Judging will be moved to a corner of the hotel lobby.
 (You will be informed at the Participants Meeting that morning if this is the case.)